Greeting Card Poet

 You’re Welcome Final Thoughts

-“You’re Welcome” is so popular that at this point, you seldom hear anything different.
-But, we’re hear to expand your vocabulary.
+“You’re Welcome” is so popular that, at this point, you seldom hear anything different.
+But we want to expand your vocabulary.
 So, when given the opportunity, see if you can try out a few different responses.
-But, first you have to earn those “Thank you’s.”
+But, first, you have to earn those “Thank you’s.”

 Mike is the editor and founder of Greeting Card Poet.